 Crafting an offer price is part art/part science.
-It starts with using comparable prices, with specific information more heavily weighted.
-A similar sized unit in the same condition on the same floor in the building is the most valuable.
+It starts with using comparative prices, with specific information more heavily weighted.
+A similar-sized unit in the same condition on the same floor in the building is the most valuable.

 While many buyers fret over the proper price, trust your buyer’s agent experience and expertise.
 After all, he/she know the market and have done this plenty of times.